-FY 2021 HOUSE APPROPRIATIONS COMMITTEE PUBLIC TESTIMONY SUBMITTED BY THE ENDOCRINE SOCIETY FOR THE SUBCOMMITTEE ON LABOR, HEALTH AND HUMAN SERVICES, EDUCATION, AND RELATED AGENCIES ADDRESSING THE NATIONAL INSTITUTES OF HEALTH, TITLE X, AND CENTERS FOR DISEASE CONTROL AND PREVENTION
+FY 2022 HOUSE APPROPRIATIONS COMMITTEE PUBLIC TESTIMONY SUBMITTED BY THE ENDOCRINE SOCIETY FOR THE SUBCOMMITTEE ON LABOR, HEALTH AND HUMAN SERVICES, EDUCATION, AND RELATED AGENCIES

+THE NATIONAL INSTITUTES OF HEALTH, TITLE X, AND CENTERS FOR DISEASE CONTROL AND PREVENTION

-The Endocrine Society thanks the Subcommittee for the opportunity to submit the following testimony regarding Fiscal Year (FY) 2021 federal appropriations for biomedical research and public health programs.
+The Endocrine Society thanks the Subcommittee for the opportunity to submit the following testimony regarding Fiscal Year (FY) 2022 federal appropriations for biomedical research and public health programs.
 The Endocrine Society is the world's oldest and largest professional organization of endocrinologists representing approximately 18,000 members worldwide.
 The Society's membership includes basic and clinical scientists who receive support from the National Institutes of Health (NIH) for research on endocrine diseases that affect millions of Americans, such as diabetes, thyroid disorders, cancer, infertility, aging, obesity and bone disease.
 Our membership also includes clinicians who depend on new scientific advances to better treat and cure these diseases.
-Our organization is dedicated to promoting excellence in research, education, and clinical practice in the field of endocrinology.
-The current impact of the coronavirus is a compelling illustration of why we must sustain funding for the NIH and CDC to protect the public's health.
-To support necessary advances in biomedical research to improve health, the Endocrine Society asks that the NIH receive total funding of least \$44.7 billion for fiscal year (FY) 2021; to facilitate the translation of these advances to improve public health, the Endocrine Society asks that the Centers for Disease Control (CDC) receive funding of at least \$8.2 billion; and to ensure that women have access to appropriate health services, we recommend that the Title X program be funded at \$400 million.
+The Society is dedicated to promoting excellence in research, education, and clinical practice in the field of endocrinology.
+The impact of the coronavirus is a compelling illustration of why we must increase funding for the NIH and CDC to protect public health.
+To support necessary advances in biomedical research to improve health, the Endocrine Society recommends the NIH receive funding of at least \$46.1 billion for fiscal year (FY) 2021; to facilitate the translation of these advances to improve public health, the Endocrine Society recommends the Centers for Disease Control and Prevention (CDC) receive funding of at least \$10 billion; and to ensure that women have access to appropriate health services, we recommend that the Title X program be funded at \$737 million.